-Characteristics: A neurodegenerative brain disorder resulting in macrocephaly and lack of head control by three to five months of age.
-Affected individuals fail to achieve sitting, ambulation, or speech, and often die in early childhood to teen years.
+Characteristics: Canavan Disease is a neurodegenerative brain disorder that results in macrocephaly and lack of head control by 3 to 5 months of age.
+This progresses to a failure to achieve sitting, ambulation, or speech, and eventually leads to death typically in early childhood to teenage years.

 Inheritance: Autosomal recessive.

-Clinical Sensitivity: 98 percent in Ashkenazi Jewish; 55 percent in non-Ashkenazi Jewish.
+Clinical Sensitivity: 99 percent in Ashkenazi Jewish individuals; 55 percent in other ethnicities.

 Analytical Sensitivity and Specificity: Greater than 99 percent.